TakSec/chatgpt-prompts-bug-bounty/README.md

 > Analyze the HTTP Response for indications of vulnerabilities and suggest specific ways to test for them including PoCs when it makes sense: &lt;insert HTTP Response from Burp&gt;

+###

+> Write Regex to use in Burp Suite's HTTP History Filter to only show requests with the following url parameter in them: "name"

 ---